Skip to main content

 Remote Agents and Skills

 When connected to a ChatCLI server via chatcli connect, the client automatically discovers agents and skills available on the server.
-They are transferred to the client and composed locally, allowing merging with local resources.
+They are transferred to the client and composed locally, allowing merge with local resources.
+Since the recent update, the gRPC wire (pb.AgentInfo) carries all the advanced fields — model, effort, category, version, author, tags — so remote agents behave exactly like local ones for routing purposes.

-# Upon connecting, the client shows available resources
+# On connect, the client shows available resources

 Server has 3 plugins, 2 agents, 4 skills available